jrandetdev/42_CPP_Module_05/README.md

 		const int 			_formExecutingGrade;
 };
 ```
-The grades obey the same rules as the Bureaucrat (1 - 150 and exceptions).

 The following member functions are specific to the Form class:
-- beSigned() member function: it changes the form's _isSigned status if the grade is high enough (greater or equal to the required one).
+- beSigned() member function: it changes the form's _isSigned status if the grade is high enough (greater or equal to the required one in the Form class).
 If too low, throw a GradeTooLowException.